 Using a colourful array of yarn, string, and textures this workshop invites you to wrap a stick to visually reflect your memories, feelings, and stories of your life.
 The stick can become a natural emotional processing tool as each yarn represents an aspect of your experience or story.

 In collaboration with participants, I create a supportive environment to explore creative expression and possibilities.
 As a participant, you are invited to share the story or your stick within the group.
 In the sharing of our stories we learn of our common humanity, that we are not alone, personal connections are made, and community builds.
 This creative social engagement nourishes a kind, resilient culture, and society.

 Stories are shared in pairs, small groups or with all participants, depending on the size of the group.
 An exceptionally simple, accessible process that is suitable for varied abilities and ages.

 Why make a Story Stick

 The process of engaging hands and mind simultaneously with tactile art materials naturally unravels feelings, memories, clarifies visions, aligns our truths.
 They are revealed on the stick resulting in a unique art object.

-The main ingredient that shapes the outcome of the workshop is a personal or collective clear intention to reveal something that will help the participant on their path to wholeness and joy.
+The main ingredient that shapes the outcome of the workshop is a personal or collective clear intention to reveal something that will help the participant on their personal or collective path.